oreillyjw/cs33-finalproject/proposal/proposal.md

 TV/Movie Detail Page
     - Details about a movie you selected (MovieDB endpoint) - WIP
     - Recommendations (MovieDB endpoint) - Done
-    - Comments will go here and star review (Application comments DB table) - WIP
+    - Comments will go here and star review (Application comments DB table) - DONE
       - Add one comment for a logged in user
 Account (Application User DB table)
     - Sign in - DONE